EzraBrooks/cFE/README.md

 need to be updated to call the desired function.

-cES1703.3 "If the Floating Point exception was caused by the OS or cFE Core then
+**cES1703.3**
-           the cFE shall initiate a <PLATFORM_DEFINED> response."
+> If the Floating Point exception was caused by the OS or cFE Core then the cFE shall initiate a <PLATFORM_DEFINED> response.

 In the previous release of the cFE (version 6.4.2), this requirement was being satisfied via the PSP making a call to the cFE platform defined exception